DPlayerGod/olap-spotify-music-trend-analytics/README.md

 # OLAP Spotify Music Trend Analytics — Data Warehouse and OLAP Project

-This repository contains the coursework project for the Data Warehouse and Decision Support Systems (DSS) subject at the University of Information Technology (UIT) — VNU-HCM.
+This repository contains the coursework project for the Data Warehouse and OLAP subject at the University of Information Technology (UIT) — VNU-HCM.
 The project focuses on analyzing Spotify Trending Songs data using Data Warehouse architecture, ETL processing, OLAP cube modeling, and analytical reporting.

 The goal of the project is to transform raw Spotify chart data into structured warehouse data and enable multi-dimensional analytical exploration to support trend analysis and insight discovery.